 Affordability is one of the main differences between us and the other guys.
 We accept several forms of payment such as federal student aid, military tuition assistance, veterans benefits, scholarships and loans, employer funding, and self-payment.
 Consider your options, then choose the best payment for your budget.
 Details can be found within your ecampus and are also located on our website.

 Review Books/Course Materials

-Ebooks and/or textbooks are provided to all credit-seeking undergraduate students at no cost through our University book grant.
+Ebooks are provided to all credit-seeking undergraduate students at no cost through our University book grant.
 Ebooks may be in the classroom or online library.
 Some programs will have additional course material costs not covered by this grant.
 The materials needed can be viewed within the Academic Plan.
 Simply click on the course title and select the Course Materials block under the course’s description to see what materials are needed.